HarryS2496/Kings-Fist-Webnovel/chapters/chapter1.md

 A boy seen in the mirror for a time, looking at a book almost his size.

 He blinked.
-His vision became more clear as another frigid breeze embraced him.
+His vision became more clear as yet another frigid breeze embraced him.

 The two children were gone, and the lot was empty.